 The membership committee wishes to assure applicants that personal information is handled respectfully and confidentially.

 2. Describe your training

 Where were you trained and by whom?
 If you were not trained by IPSA please provide a complete description of your training—this should include an outline or detailed description of the content of your training; the dates of your training; the names and phone numbers and/or addresses of your trainers.
-Please describe the length of your training (number of hours each day over how many days, etc.), the nature of the training, and include a copy of any certificates of completion, evaluation, and verification that you received this taining..
+Please describe the length of your training (number of hours each day, over how many days, etc.), the nature of the training, and include a copy of any certificates of completion, evaluation, and verification that you received for this training.
 IPSA trainees must list the dates of their training and internships and the names of all their trainers and mentors.
 The IPSA Training Coordinator will provide the membership committee with a report regarding former IPSA trainees’ completion of training and internship.

 3. Write a letter answering all the following questions:

 Why do you want to be IPSA-Certified?